RecursiveThinking/recursive_thinking_website/README.md

 Visit Auth.js for all utility methods for Auth, just import them in your workflow and start using - simple as that.

+## Working with authed User

+getUsersProfile() from auth folder will return currently logged in users profile

+updateUsersProfile() takes an attributes object, of attributes to update in the users profile.

 ## Deployment

 Production deployments are handled in https://github.com/amnevins/recursivethinking.git